Isotopes of hassium: Retracted isotopes

 In 1999, American scientists at the University of California, Berkeley, announced that they had succeeded in synthesizing three atoms of ^{293}118.
-These parent nuclei were reported to have successively emitted three alpha particles to form hassium-273 nuclei, which were claimed to have undergone an alpha decay, emitting alpha particles with decay energies of 9.78 and 9.47 MeV and half-life 1.2 s, but their claim was retracted in 2001.
+These parent nuclei were reported to have successively emitted five alpha particles to form hassium-273 nuclei, which were claimed to have undergone an alpha decay, emitting alpha particles with decay energies of 9.78 and 9.47 MeV and half-life 1.2 s, but their claim was retracted in 2001.
 The isotope, however, was produced in 2010 by the same team.
 The new data matched the previous (fabricated) data.

 ^{270}Hs: prospects for a deformed doubly magic nucleus

 According to macroscopic-microscopic (MM) theory, Z = 108 is a deformed proton magic number, in combination with the neutron shell at N = 162.
 This means that such nuclei are permanently deformed in their ground state but have high, narrow fission barriers to further deformation and hence relatively long SF partial half-lives.
 The SF half-lives in this region are typically reduced by a factor of 10^{9} in comparison with those in the vicinity of the spherical doubly magic nucleus ^{298}Fl, caused by an increase in the probability of barrier penetration by quantum tunnelling, due to the narrower fission barrier.

 In addition, N = 162 has been calculated as a deformed neutron magic number and hence the nucleus ^{270}Hs has promise as a deformed doubly magic nucleus.
 Experimental data from the decay of Z = 110 isotopes ^{271}Ds and ^{273}Ds, provides strong evidence for the magic nature of the N = 162 sub-shell.
 The recent synthesis of ^{269}Hs, ^{270}Hs, and ^{271}Hs also fully support the assignment of N = 162 as a magic closed shell.
 In particular, the low decay energy for ^{270}Hs is in complete agreement with calculations.